-The need to know on merchant accounts.
+The need to know on merchant processing and merchant accounts.

 At Dojo, we'll provide this for you for free when you sign up for any card machine.
 But what exactly is a merchant account and why do you need one?